mizamae/TPV/README.md

 - The selling process of the products are automatically calculated based on desired margins.
 Besides, it can be overriden manually.
 - Discounts can be applied to products impacting on its selling price.
 - Control of the stock levels and raises warnings if lower than minimum.
+- Generates and sends invoices automatically to customers adhered to e-invoicing
 - Several reports can be generated to obtain information about the sales.

 ## Installation